 Nancy Holt’s resume can be downloaded here.
 We are working towards a comprehensive document, and we welcome additions and corrections.
 Be in touch by emailing email@example.com.
 This resume was last updated on December 16, 2021.

 Holt’s work is held in major collections including Museum of Modern Art, New York; Museum für Gegenswartkunst, Germany; Utah Museum of Fine Arts; and Whitney Museum of American Art, New York.
 In 2018 Sun Tunnels and Holes of Light were acquired by Dia Art Foundation, with support from Holt/Smithson Foundation.

 Works by Holt are permanently installed at public institutions including Miami University Art Museum; University of Massachusetts, Dartmouth; Western Washington University; and University of South Florida.
 For locations of extant outdoor works by Holt see our map and visiting instructions.

-In 2012 Nancy Holt was made a Chevalier of the Ordre des Arts et des Lettres by the French Government.
+In 2012 Nancy Holt was made a Chevalier of the of the Ordre des Arts et des Lettres by the French Government.
 In 2013 she was presented with a Lifetime Achievement Award by the International Sculpture Center in New York.
-From 1973 Nancy Holt cared for the Estate of Robert Smithson, whom she married in 1963.
-In 2014 she willed Holt/Smithson Foundation into being, which continues the creative legacies of both Holt and Smithson.
+Holt received five National Endowment for the Arts Fellowships, two New York Creative Artist Fellowships, a Guggenheim Fellowship, and an Honorary Doctorate from the University of South Florida, Tampa.